 Brucellosis occurs worldwide.
 The most endemic areas are the Mediterranean basin (especially Spain, Portugal, and Greece), the Arabian Gulf area, parts of Mexico and Central and South America (especially Peru), and South Asia.
 An increasing number of cases are being reported from western Asia and parts of Africa.
 In the U.S., most cases occur in California, Florida, Texas, and Virginia, and many are associated with ingestion of unpasteurized goat milk products from Mexico.
 Other cases among U.S. travelers are acquired in the Mediterranean countries and, less commonly, in the Arabic countries.

 Risk factors for travelers include eating meals prepared with undercooked or unpasteurized products from infected animals or close contact with the animals or their tissues.
 Hunters can also become exposed.
-HIV-positive persons with very low CD4 cell counts may be at a higher risk for severe forms of brucellosis.
+Persons with HIV and very low CD4 cell counts may be at a higher risk for severe forms of brucellosis.

 The incubation period is usually 2 to 4 weeks.
 The acute symptoms of brucellosis can include headache, fever, chills, profuse sweating, and abdominal and joint pains.
 The fever may be intermittent, with chills during the day followed by fever at night and early morning sweats.
 The chronic form begins slowly, with weakness and exhaustion with activity.
 Long-term complications are uncommon in travelers.